mattkerlogue/narrowbotR/README.md

 -   [x] Build database of CRT data
 -   [x] Investigate Flickr API for geotagged photos
 -   [x] Write tweet functions
--   [ ] Write GitHub automation
+-   [x] Write GitHub automation

-### Dev notes

-CRT open data has several .geoJSON files covering the various features on the CRT network.
-Suggest downloading a set and building a unified database from these that can then be randomly sampled.

-Write a maintenance function to check for updates and re-build database as/when.
+Need to decide on a maintenance schedule for updating the database

-Write a log file to record all the features tweeted about - can then be mapped.

-~~Londonmapbot provides aerial photo and open street map link ... what is best for canals?
-Investigate if the Flickr API can be used to get photos near the feature (perhaps require feature type/name in metadata)?~~

-Functions to search Flickr API written, photos before sunrise and after sunset removed - selection algorithm based off combo of length of title/description, distance from point, recency, and a boost for golden hour photos.

-For testing purposes use the following lat/long pairs:
+For testing purposes use the following lat/long pairs (these are popular features that should have nearby photos):

-* `list(long = -2.03219634864333, lat = 51.3520732144106)`: Lock 29, Devizes Lock (bottom of Caen Hill flight):
+* `list(long = -2.03219634864333, lat = 51.3520732144106)`: Lock 29, Devizes Lock (bottom of Caen Hill flight)
 * `list(long = -1.18474539433226, lat = 52.2845877855651)`: Braunston Tunnel West Portal
 * `list(long = -3.08780897790795, lat = 52.9704074998854)`: Pontcysyllte aqueduct